 Facilitation of Innovation Through Technology (FITT)

 FITT facilitates use of the most appropriate and current technology by IPM programs and projects and ensures that existing resources are fully leveraged.
 As technology rapidly changes, the approach must also evolve to best serve and anticipate the needs of the IPM community.
-This serves a valuable role for the partner programs in monitoring the technology environment, identifying tools that will be useful, bringing these tools to the attention of Center stakeholders, and facilitating their use.
-In addition to providing advice and IT infrastructure, FITT provides access and user support for applications to facilitate communication, sharing of information, and assist in common research and extension activities.
+We monitor technological advances , identify useful tools , raise awareness with Center stakeholders, and facilitate their use.

 For more information about technology and other services that SIPMC offers, click here.